 I definitely encourage you to draw your own conclusions, both based on my testing and also using your own image files.

-I’ll be honest, if you had read this guide prior to April 2023, you would have noticed me discount Lightroom’s built-in noise reduction tool as they weren’t that great.
+If you had read this guide prior to April 2023, you would have noticed me discount Lightroom’s built-in noise reduction tool as they weren’t that great.
 And when they announced the AI powered tool, I was a bit skeptical.
 After all, how could Lightroom’s first generation AI noise reduction compete with tools that are into their third generation.

 It turns out I was very much under estimating Adobe.
 They may have taken their time with rolling out noise reduction, but I have to be honest, I was very impressed with the results of the new Lightroom noise reduction toolkit.
 If you are already invested in the Lightroom ecosystem, you might not need to look any further for your noise reduction.